MicrosoftDocs/azure-docs/articles/azure-monitor/insights/container-insights-optout-openshift.md

 ---
-title: How to Stop Monitoring Your Azure Red Hat OpenShift cluster | Microsoft Docs
+title: How to stop monitoring your Azure Red Hat OpenShift cluster | Microsoft Docs
 description: This article describes how you can stop monitoring of your Azure Red Hat OpenShift cluster with Azure Monitor for containers. ms.service:  azure-monitor ms.subservice: